sysprog21/kcalc/README.md

 Result: 240
 ```

-The result seems incorrect since we do not transform the value to normal representation.
+The result seems incorrect because we did not transform the value to normal representation.
 You can use the utlity to convert values into human readable form:
 ```shell
 $ source scripts/eval.sh
 $ fromfixed 240
 ```

-Then, you can get `15`, which is the exact result of expression `3*5`.
+Then, you can get `15`, which is the exact result for expression `3*5`.

 You can check file `scripts/test.sh` for more examples about the expressions.
 Alteratively,
 execue `make check` for the same script.